BSc (Hons) Occupational Therapy

 - If you are a school leaver you need a minimum of 112 UCAS tariff points at GCE A Level or equivalent.

-- Experience of a range of health/social care/third sector settings whether in a voluntary or paid role.
+- Experience in a range of health/social care/third sector settings whether in a voluntary or paid role.

 - Preferably experience with an Occupational Therapist either via shadowing or attendance at Trust taster days or similar careers events.